luminous-prize/luminous-prize/README.md

 💞️ I’m looking to collaborate on innovative AI projects or early-stage startup ideas.

-📫 How to reach me: Drop me a line at utkarshs.bsingh@gmail.com or connect on
+📫 How to reach me: Drop me a line at utkarshs.bsingh@gmail.com or connect on LinkedIn (in/utkarsh-singh-245a14219)

 😄 Pronouns: He/Him